Bosnia and Herzegovina’s Postwar Paralysis – A Conversation with High Representative Christian Schmidt

 This interview is in English

-Thirty years after the end one of Europe’s bloodiest post-Cold War conflicts, Bosnia and Herzegovina remains a state caught between promise and paralysis.
+Thirty years after the end of one of Europe’s bloodiest post-Cold War conflicts, Bosnia and Herzegovina remains a state caught between promise and paralysis.
 Ethnic power-sharing that is deadlocked, a separatist leader backed by Moscow, an EU membership prospect nobody believes in, and over a million people – mostly young – who have already left.

-At the center of it all stand the High Representative Christian Schmidt, the most powerful figure in Bosnia, with sweeping authority to impose laws and dismiss officials – elected not by the people of Bosnia and Herzegovina but by a foreign entity.
+At the center of it all stands the High Representative Christian Schmidt, the most powerful figure in Bosnia, with sweeping authority to impose laws and dismiss officials – elected not by the people of Bosnia and Herzegovina but by a foreign entity.

-Is Bosnia a success story of international peace building or a tale of what happens with too much foreign influence?
+Is Bosnia a success story of international peacebuilding or a tale of what happens with too much foreign influence?
 And what does it reveal about the competing spheres of influence of the West and Russia?

 Geraldine Beil